 Raye Freedman Scholarship in Holocaust Related Studies

-This scholarship is for any students at Victoria University of Wellington wanting to further their studies at a Master's by thesis level and to specialise in issues related to the Holocaust or its impacts in contemporary life.
+This scholarship is for any students at Victoria University of Wellington wanting to further their studies at a Master's by thesis level or PhD level and to specialise in issues related to the Holocaust or its impacts in contemporary life.

 This scholarship is in memory of ‘Rachel’ Raye Blumenthal Freedman and funded by the generous donation of the Raye Blumenthal Freedman Charitable Trust to encourage research and honour the memory of those who perished during the Holocaust.
 Raye Freedman was born in Canada, moved to London when she left school.
 When the war broke out in 1939 she returned to Canada and on the ship met her first husband Ernest Blumenthal.
 He was a Czech refugee, together they escaped and survived Hitler’s Europe.
 He persuaded her to move to New Zealand, they married in Auckland 1941.
 Raye, had a lifelong love of music and the arts as well as an enduring belief in the importance of education for young women.

-This scholarship is open to all students working towards a Master's by thesis at Victoria University of Wellington in issues related to the Holocaust or its impacts in contemporary life.
-Unless assessed as qualified by the relevant Associate Dean, applicants must have completed a relevant research preparation or project during their Honours or part one Master's if they have previously undertaken study at Victoria University of Wellington.
+This scholarship is open to all students working towards a Master's by thesis or PhD level at Victoria University of Wellington in issues related to the Holocaust or its impacts in contemporary life.
+Unless assessed as qualified by the relevant Associate Dean, applicants must have completed a relevant research preparation or project during their Honours or Master's if they have previously undertaken study at Victoria University of Wellington.

 As part of the intentions of this scholarship, consideration will only be given to applicants whose research will be undertaken on the basis that the Holocaust was a factual and historical event.

-- Applicants must be enrolled or intending to enrol in a Master's degree by thesis at Victoria University of Wellington.
+- Applicants must be enrolled or intending to enrol in a Master's degree by thesis or PhD at Victoria University of Wellington.

 - Applicants' chosen area of research must be relevant to the Holocaust or its impact in contemporary life.